guardtime/logksi/test/TEST-README.md

  tests will be described.

  Tests can be run with KSI built within the project or with KSI installed on the machine.
-On unix platforms KSI binary file is located in `src` and on Windoes in `bin` directory.
-If the platform specific binary exists the tests are run with the corresponding binary, otherwise the installed binary is used.
+KSI binary file is located in `src` directory.
+If the binary built from source exists, the tests are run with it, otherwise the installed binary is used.

 ## DEPENDECES

  * shelltestrunner - Mandatory for every test.
- * valgrind - For memory tests only, unix.
+ * valgrind - For memory tests only.
  * gttlvutil - When available extra tests for metadata and masking are performed.